 Discovering Croatian ancestral roots and traveling in Europe over a three year period brought out a love for reflective imaging.
 Over time, she recognized photography as a spiritual practice, meditative, sometimes prayerful, a medium that can express communion with the miracle of the present moment.
 For her, it is a means of visually expressing her love of Spirit, elements of design, the amazing beauty of the natural world and sacredness of life.

 "There is nothing that makes it's way more directly into the soul than beauty."

-"When I recognize that so many of my images make me smile, I know I live a rich life.
+"When I recognize that so many of my images make me smile, I know I've lived a rich life."

 Photography can record the mili-seconds and decades of our personal history, the big picture and the brief and fleeting.